mozolin/matter-thread/install/nRF52840_OTBR/01_nrfutil.md

-# nRF Util and its packages
+# Manual installation, configuration, and use of nRFUtil and its packages

 If we cannot access the resource on the domain *https://files.nordicsemi.com/* (403 Forbidden) and, therefore, cannot use standard tools from Nordic Semiconductor (for example, nRF Connect for Desktop Apps), we can use the [Chinese "mirror"](https://files.nordicsemi.cn/ui/packages).
 [nRF Util branch](https://files.nordicsemi.cn/ui/repos/tree/General/swtools/external/nrfutil)